madeja/usability-testing-scenarios/readme.md

-# Usability testing by instructions vs. real-word scenarios
+# Usability testing by instructions vs. real-world scenarios
 This project is part of the scientific paper *Comparison of usability testing by instructions and real-word scenarios* published in [Electrical Engineering and Informatics (EEI)](http://eei.fei.tuke.sk).
 The experiment was realized during May 2019.

 ## Prepared tasks and scenarios for experiment